rpardini/docker-registry-proxy/README.md

 - Map volume `/ca`, the proxy will store the CA certificate here across restarts. **Important** this is security sensitive.
 - Env `ALLOW_PUSH` : This bypasses the proxy when pushing, default to false - if kept to false, pushing will not work.
 For more info see this [commit](https://github.com/rpardini/docker-registry-proxy/commit/536f0fc8a078d03755f1ae8edc19a86fc4b37fcf).
 - Env `CACHE_MAX_SIZE` (default `32g`): set the max size to be used for caching local Docker image layers.
 Use [Nginx sizes](http://nginx.org/en/docs/syntax.html).
+- Env `CACHE_INACTIVE` (default `60d`): set the time after which an element is removed from the cache if it has not been accessed during this time.
+Use [Nginx sizes](http://nginx.org/en/docs/syntax.html).
 - Env `ENABLE_MANIFEST_CACHE`, see the section on pull rate limiting.
 - Env `REGISTRIES`: space separated list of registries to cache; no need to include DockerHub, its already done internally.
 - Env `AUTH_REGISTRIES`: space separated list of `hostname:username:password` authentication info.
   - `hostname`s listed here should be listed in the REGISTRIES environment as well, so they can be intercepted.
 - Env `AUTH_REGISTRIES_DELIMITER` to change the separator between authentication info.
 By default, a space: "` `".
 If you use keys that contain spaces (as with Google Cloud Registry), you should update this variable, e.g. setting it to `AUTH_REGISTRIES_DELIMITER=";;;"`.
 In that case, `AUTH_REGISTRIES` could contain something like `registry1.com:user1:pass1;;;registry2.com:user2:pass2`.
-- Env `AUTH_REGISTRY_DELIMITER` to change the separator between authentication info *parts*.
+- Env `AUTH_REGISTRY_DELIMITER` to change the separator between authentication info _parts_.
 By default, a colon: "`:`".
 If you use keys that contain single colons, you should update this variable, e.g. setting it to `AUTH_REGISTRY_DELIMITER=":::"`.
 In that case, `AUTH_REGISTRIES` could contain something like `registry1.com:::user1:::pass1 registry2.com:::user2:::pass2`.
 - Env `PROXY_REQUEST_BUFFERING`: If push is allowed, buffering requests can cause issues on slow upstreams.
 If you have trouble pushing, set this to `false` first, then fix remaining timeouts.
 Default is `true` to not change default behavior.
 - Timeouts ENVS - all of them can pe specified to control different timeouts, and if not set, the defaults will be the ones from `Dockerfile`.
 The directives will be added into `http` block.:
   - SEND_TIMEOUT : see [send_timeout](http://nginx.org/en/docs/http/ngx_http_core_module.html#send_timeout)
   - CLIENT_BODY_TIMEOUT : see [client_body_timeout](http://nginx.org/en/docs/http/ngx_http_core_module.html#client_body_timeout)